wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Use bold headings for major categories (e.g., "Component Status", "Development Infrastructure", "System Status")
 - Provide a concise snapshot of where each aspect of the project stands
 - Focus on the current state, not how it got there (that belongs in Accomplishments)
+- **Repository Status:** Only include details about Git status (uncommitted changes, branch status relative to remote) if the working tree is *not* clean or *not* up-to-date with the remote origin.
+If clean and up-to-date, this subsection can be omitted.
 - Highlight what's working and what's pending
 - Keep descriptions brief and clear
 - Ensure consistency between themes in Accomplishments and Current State when possible